microsoft/PackageUploader/README.md

 ## Step 1: Creating your app in Azure.

-- Go to https://portal.azure.com and log in with your Azure account.
+- Go to [Azure Portal](https://portal.azure.com) and log in with your Azure account.
 - Under Azure services find _App registrations_.
 - Under _App registrations_ click _New registration_.
   - Enter in your _name_.